djpabloac/redis-docker/README.md

 Note: The result will be the same or different depending on the version you have installed.

+##### Environment Variables

+To run this project, you will need to add the following environment variables to your .env file

+`FOLDER_PATH`

 ##### Setting

 To not lose the data every time the container is started **[Redis](https://redis.io/ "Redis")** it is recommended to configure the file `docker-compose.yml` as follows: